Skip to main content

 Get Your Vehicle Ready Before Winter Storms

 When the Oklahoma weather begins to turn cold, Oklahomans need to prepare for winter weather.
 Preparing involves more than going to the grocery store for bread, milk and eggs.
-Drivers across Oklahoma need to make sure their vehicle is in good condition, and it is a good idea to prepare an emergency kit for your vehicle, too, said Gina Peek, Oklahoma State University Extension housing and consumer specialist.
+Drivers across Oklahoma need to make sure their vehicle is in good condition, and it is a good idea to prepare an emergency kit for your vehicle, too, said Gina Peek, assistant director, Oklahoma State University Extension/Family Consumer Science program leader and associate dean for Extension and Engagement in the College of Education and Human Sciences.

 “If you’ve lived in Oklahoma for even a short amount of time, you know the weather can change quickly.
 Being organized and prepared ahead of a storm is a much better plan than waiting until there’s half an inch of ice covering every outdoor surface,” Peek said.
 “Making sure your car or truck is in tiptop shape will help ensure you’re able to make it from point A to point B as easily as possible.”